-For the LAC data in 1881 and 1891 the data can be searched.
-That data has not been transcribed, as has the 1901 and 1911 census data, therefore it is more difficult to use.
-The use of the 1881 and 1891 census data is not discussed here in detail at this time.
+For the Library and Archives Canada (LAC) data from 1851-1921 the data can be searched and scans of the census pages can be viewed.
+However, that data has not been transcribed, as has the Automated Genealogy 1901 and 1911 census data.
+The use of the LAC census data is not discussed here in detail at this time.

 The most popular census data used is 1911 as it is the last published census, all of which has been transcribed by volunteers as part of the Automated Genealogy project.
 The 1901 data has also been transcribed and links are being made by the volunteers between the data sets for 1901 and 1911.
 The 1911 data is also being linked to Attestation Papers for WWI Soldiers, which are available on-line from Library and Archives Canada.